Category: Mammals

 Behavior: From southeastern Mexico to Columbia and Ecuador.
 There are subspecies that are defined by their range.

-Diet: Omnivores, eating mainly insects and small invertebrates, fruits, seeds, flower parts, and possibly carrion (decaying meat).
+Diet: Woolly opossums are omnivores, eating mainly insects and small invertebrates, fruits, seeds, flower parts, and possibly carrion (decaying meat).
+They also eat pepper vines and the nectar of the balsa tree, from where they derive their Spanish name.

-Reproduction: Generally polygynous, males will compete for females, but not a lot is known or reported on this species’ mating behavior.
-Gestation is about 21 days, longer than many other opossum species (13 days) and are weaned and independent around 4 months.
+Reproduction: Generally polygynous, males will compete for females, but much of their mating behavior remains a mystery.
+Gestation is about 21 days, longer than many other opossum species (13 days) and the offspring are weaned and independent around 4 months.
 Young are generally sexually mature at 7-9 months.

 Threats: Deforestation is a threat, but they do have a large range that will help maintain their populations.
 They are preyed upon by ocelots, margays, and jaguarundis.